 Day 5: Explore Swakopmund & Walvis Bay

-Today, you'll have the entire day to explore Swakopmund and another picturesque coastal town nearby called Walvis Bay at your own pace.
-Though Walvis Bay doesn't have the same charming German architecture as Swakopmund (thanks to the British) you can find a new waterfront development and great food options, as well as beautiful sand dunes that jut up against the Atlantic.
+Today, you'll have the entire day to explore Swakopmund, and another picturesque coastal town nearby called Walvis Bay at your own pace.
+Though Walvis Bay doesn't have the same charming German architecture as Swakopmund (thanks to the British), you can find a new waterfront development, great food options, and beautiful dunes that jut up against the Atlantic.

-You can also sign up for one of the unique experiences in the area, like the Dolphin Cruise which sets sail from the Walvis Bay Harbour.
-This is ideal for travelers who'd like to get up close to dolphins, as well as Cape fur seals, and flamingo colonies.
+You can also sign up for one of the unique experiences in the area, like the Dolphin Cruise, which sets sail from Walvis Bay Harbour.
+This is ideal for travelers who'd like to get up close to dolphins, as well as Cape fur seals and flamingo colonies.
 In addition, there are more desert day-trip excursions to choose from, like quad biking or dune boarding.

 Day 6: Drive from Swakopmund to Spitzkoppe

-Leaving the coast, you'll continue towards the region known as Spitzkoppe, sometimes called "Matterhorn of Namibia", which consists of a group of bald granite peaks located between Usakos and Swakopmund in the Namib Desert.
-The granite is more than 120 million years old and the highest outcrop rises about 5669 feet (1,728 m) above sea level.
+Leaving the coast, you'll continue toward the region known as Spitzkoppe, called "Matterhorn of Namibia," which consists of a group of bald granite peaks between Usakos and Swakopmund in the Namib Desert.
+The granite is more than 120 million years old, and the highest outcrop rises about 5669 feet (1,728 m) above sea level.
 Prepare to be wowed: The peaks stand out dramatically from the flat surrounding plains and beckon outdoor enthusiasts.
-The highest peak is about 670 m (2,200 ft) above the floor of the desert below, while a minor peak—called the Little Spitzkoppe—lies nearby at an elevation of 5,197 feet (1,584 m).
+The highest peak is about 2,200 feet (670 m) above the floor of the desert below, while a minor peak—called the Little Spitzkoppe—lies nearby at an elevation of 5,197 feet (1,584 m).

 You'll have the rest of the afternoon to check out the scenery and look for examples of rock art painted in the area.
-Film buffs will enjoy knowing that the Spitzkoppe Mountains were a location in the filming of "2001: A Space Odyssey".
+Film buffs will enjoy knowing that the Spitzkoppe Mountains were a location for the filming of "2001: A Space Odyssey."